DavAug/ErlotinibGefitinib/README.md

 # ErlotinibGefitinib

-In this project the PKPD properties of Erlotinib and Gefitinib are investigated (More details will follow as the project matures).
+In this project the PKPD properties of Erlotinib and Gefitinib are investigated.
+In particular, we re-analyse a study published in 2016 [[1](ref1)], which aimed at building a translational PKPD model from mice data to predict tumour stasis inducing dosing regimes in humans.
+In this project we will in first instance focus on reproducing the modelling results in [[1](ref1)].
+In a second step, we will question the modelling choices and try to introduce a robust and reproducible PKPD modelling approach.

 The analysis of the data, and the modelling of the PKPD is organised in Jupyter notebooks.
 We start with modelling the control group, and will gradually build up the inference of the Erlotinib/ Gefitinib specfic parameters.